treyjewett/Project-2/README.md

 This platform was built using the following technologies

-> Node.js, Express, Handlebars, MySQL, Sequlize ORM, Heroku, ClearDB, Google Firebase, and Pexels API
+> Node.js, Express, Handlebars, MySQL, Sequlize ORM, Heroku, ClearDB, Passport, and Pexels API

 ---
 ## Licenses & Copyrights